Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 • At the PSR interview

 Hand the comparables table to the probation officer.
-Anchor the §5K1.1 cooperator restoration so the recommended range reflects the full universe.
+Anchor the §5K1.1 cooperator restoration against the PSR's inflated range before the recommended guideline locks in.

 • In the sentencing memorandum